dev-bittu/lotus-grammar/grammar/error_handling/null_safe_chaining.md

 ### Summary

-Null-safe chaining (`?.`) is a powerful and concise feature in **b2** that simplifies null handling.
+Null-safe chaining (`?.`) is a powerful and concise feature in **lotus** that simplifies null handling.
 It reduces boilerplate code, prevents null pointer exceptions, and ensures safe operations on nullable types.
 Combined with the null coalescing operator (`??`), it provides a robust way to handle nullable values effectively in a clean and readable manner.